 All staff members should also receive appropriate safeguarding and child protection training which is regularly updated.
 The governing body will decide the frequency and content of this CPD.
 At Hemlington Hall, face-to-face formal whole school training is held every 2 years, with updates throughout the year delivered by the Head Teacher in Staff Meetings, Briefings and specific planned CPD.
-In addition, all staff members should receive regular safeguarding and child protection updates as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively with opportunities to contribute to reviewing and shaping the safeguarding arrangements.
+In addition, all staff members should receive regular safeguarding and child protection updates as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively with opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of, the Child Protection Policy.
 (Safeguarding Training Records / Attendance are held in the Main School Office and collected Annually by the Lingfield Education Trust).